micmejia/bible-dump/AMPC/Jeremiah/Jer 39.md

-In the ninth year of Zedekiah king of Judah, in the tenth month, [^a]Nebuchadrezzar king of Babylon and all his army came against Jerusalem and besieged it.
+In the ninth year of Zedekiah king of Judah, in the tenth month, Nebuchadrezzar king of Babylon and all his army came against Jerusalem and besieged it.